College of Media

 Students currently enrolled in other colleges on campus are accepted on the condition that by the time they join the College they must:

-- Have completed at least two semesters in the University of Illinois at Urbana-Champaign academic unit to which they were admitted, if admitted as freshmen.
+- Have completed at least two semesters in the University of Illinois Urbana-Champaign academic unit to which they were admitted, if admitted as freshmen.

 - Be in good academic standing.